-As scientific experts in the fields of tobacco use and addiction, we are writing to urge the Food and Drug Administration (FDA) to grant the Citizen Petition urging prohibition of menthol as a characterizing flavor in cigarettes.
-It has come to our attention that in response to a lawsuit pending in federal court in the Northern District of California,1 FDA's Center for Tobacco Products "has agreed to provide a final response to Plaintiffs' citizen petition by January 29, 2021."2 For an agency committed to science-based decision-making, the only defensible decision based on available evidence is to prohibit menthol as a characterizing flavor in cigarettes.
+As scientific experts in the fields of tobacco use1 and addiction, we are writing to urge the Food and Drug Administration (FDA) to move swiftly to finalize and implement the proposed product standard prohibiting menthol as a characterizing flavor in cigarettes (Proposed Rule for a Tobacco Product Standard for Menthol in Cigarettes, 87 Fed.
+Reg.
+26,454 (May 4, 2022) (NPRM).
+The FDA's proposed rule to prohibit menthol as a characterizing flavor in cigarettes contains a powerful and accurate summary of the robust evidence base on the role menthol plays in promoting smoking, enhancing addiction and reducing cessation, particularly among African Americans.
+This rule will have a significant public health impact by reducing tobacco use initiation and tobacco-related disease and death.
+It will also reduce health disparities and advance health equity.
+As the proposed rule demonstrates, there is ample scientific evidence to support this action.
 In 2011, the FDA's Tobacco Products Scientific Advisory Committee (TPSAC) concluded that, "Removal of menthol cigarettes from the marketplace would benefit the public health in the United States."
-In 2013, FDA's Preliminary Scientific Evaluation of the Possible Public Health Effects of Menthol versus Nonmenthol Cigarettes (FDA Report) reached the conclusion, consistent with TPSAC's, that it is "likely that menthol cigarettes pose a public health risk above that seen with nonmenthol cigarettes."3 The TPSAC Report projected the adverse impact of menthol in cigarettes from 2011 to the present day, finding that "by 2020, about 17,000 premature deaths will occur and about 2.3 million people will have started smoking, beyond what would have occurred absent availability of menthol cigarettes."4 In the years since these reports, the science supporting menthol's role in increasing youth initiation and addiction, reducing cessation, and perpetuating health disparities, has only grown.
+In 2013, FDA's Preliminary Scientific Evaluation of the Possible Public Health Effects of Menthol versus Nonmenthol Cigarettes (FDA Report) reached the conclusion, consistent with TPSAC's, that it is "likely that menthol cigarettes pose a public health risk above that seen with nonmenthol cigarettes."
+The TPSAC Report projected the adverse impact of menthol in cigarettes from 2011 to the present day, finding that "by 2020, about 17,000 premature deaths will occur and about 2.3 million people will have started smoking, beyond what would have occurred absent availability of menthol cigarettes."
+In the years since these reports, the science supporting menthol's role in increasing youth initiation and addiction, reducing cessation, and perpetuating health disparities, has only grown.